DinisCruz/Book_Generation_Z_Developer/content/concepts/gdpr.md

 ---
-title: Defcon
+title: GDPR
 ---

 {{% panel theme="success" header="Topics to cover" %}}

- - Defcon
- - relation with Blackhat
+ - Know your rights.
+What does it mean for you

 {{% /panel %}}